 Most trekkers of high Himalayas usually bring a compact type camera and the ideal kit consisting of a padded carry case, spare memory cards, spare batteries, cleaning kit and a gorilla pod since it will make every trekking guest to explore trekking trail easily and not heavy to carry.
 But it is of your choice and comfort which type of camera would you bring to the trek.
 A trekker fond of photography or a photographer would be carrying a DSLR along with the kit mentioned above.
 Also, UV and polarizing filters to get the high-quality photos even in the strong sunlight.
 On your request Trekking Trail Nepal will able to manage a different supporters team if you are looking for Photography Trekking Trail or Photo Spots on the Himalayas.

 You can store your extra things (which you do not use in Trekking Trails) in Kathmandu or Pokhara in our Hotel or Trekking Trail Nepal office.
 They will have luggage storage room and safety vault both.
-Most of the hotels will offer those service in free of cost and some hotel provide those services in very minimal charges.
+Most of the hotels will offer those service in free of cost.
 We will assist you all about those things in Kathmandu at the time of trek briefing.

 Kilimanjaro is the highest point of Africa.
 The Trek and Climb you do to reach the top of Mt.
 Kilimanjaro 5,902 m / 19,365 ft. via different routes.
 It is one of the wonderful trekking adventures in the world.

 Kilimanjaro trek is one of the toughest treks and climb.
 But if we see the records of success its comes in the difficult trek.
 If we compare Kilimanjaro Trek to Everest Base Camp Trek and K2 Base Camp Trek it comes in medium.
 Kilimanjaro Trek is harder than Everest Base Camp Trek Nepal, while easier than K2 Base Camp Trek of Pakistan.

 Kilimanjaro Peak is one of the volcanic peak and the highest mountain of Africa continent.
 This is also known as ROOF OF THE AFRICA.
 The highest point of Kilimanjaro is 19,365 feet which is equal to 5,902 meters above sea level.
 When you are on Kilimanjaro Trek, you will reach the height of the mountain.